 Travelling time: 3 hrs 12 min

-Placed at an altitude of 2286 m above the sea level, Dhanaulti in Uttaranchal is slowly becoming one of the popular weekend getaways from Delhi because of lush and calm surroundings.
-In comparison to its popular counterpart Mussorie, Dhanaulti still boasts of untouched scenic beauty.
-Surkhanda Devi Temple, Chandrabadni temple and Kunjapuri temple, Amber Eco Park and Dhara Eco Park are some of the places to visit in Dhanaulti.
+Placed at an altitude of 2286 m above the sea level, Dhanaulti in Uttaranchal is slowly becoming one of the popular weekend getaways from Delhi during winter because of lush and calm surroundings.
+In comparison to its popular counterpart Mussoorie, Dhanaulti still boasts of untouched scenic beauty.
+Surkanda Devi Temple, Chandrabadni temple and Kunjapuri temple, Amber Eco Park and Dhara Eco Park are some of the places to visit in Dhanaulti.
 Camp Thangdhar, located nearby, is the place for you, if camping is of interest to you.
-Enjoy horse riding and leisure walk when vacationing here.
+Enjoy horse riding and leisure walking when vacationing here.
 Treat your eyes to the lovely flora here.
-If you like trekking, Dhanaulti- Nagtibba trek would of interest to you.
+If you like trekking, Dhanaulti- Nagtibba trek would be of interest to you.
 Shopping here includes handicrafts, organic food items, woolens, fresh apple jam and other fresh fruits.

 Distance from Delhi: Around 321